Onboarding & Training Content

 Onboarding Content

-New customers need to get from "We just signed up" to "We’re set up can do what we need to do" as quickly as possible.
+New customers need to get from "We just signed up and know nothing" to "We’re set up and can do what we need to do" as quickly as possible.
 Onboarding content makes that transition faster and smoother.

 The goal is simple: reduce the time it takes for new customers to become productive, and increase their confidence that they can succeed with your product.